-APPENDIX H Access/Accommodations in Clinical Experience Form
+APPENDIX G Access/Accommodations in Clinical Experience Form

 Student name:

-ruid:
+TUID:

 Phone number:

 Email:

-Date:
+Date: ·

-CLINICAL/FIELD EDUCATION C FFICE INFORMATION
+CLINICAL/FIELD EDUCATION OFFICE INFORM MATION

 Name of Clinical/Field Adviser:

 Phone number:

 Email:

-Clinical/Field Course Name and Numbe er:
+Clinical/Field Course Name and Number:

 Clinical/Field Site (if known):

-DISABILITY RESOURCES AND S
+DISABILITY RESOURCES AND SERVICE INFOR RMATION

 Date form received:

 DRS Coordinator:

-Access/Accommodations for clinical/fie eld placement:
+Access/Accommodations for clinical/field placement:

+I this form and confirm that I do not need special accomr modations.

-APPENDIX I Technical Standards Acknowledgement Form
+APPENDIX H Technical Standards Acknowledgement Form

 Candidates for selection to the athletic training educational program will be required to verify they understand and meet these technical standards or that they believe that, with certain accommodations, they can meet the standards.
+Note- you should only sign one of the lines below.
+Please read carefully.